Hallucination Detection in Foundation Models for Decision-Making: A Flexible Definition and Review of the State of the Art: Introduction

-In the remainder of this work, we discuss the current uses of foundation models for decision-making tasks in Section~\ref{sec:foundation_models}, define and provide examples of hallucinations in Section~\ref{sec:hallucinations}, identify current detection methods and where they are evaluated in Sections~\ref{sec:detection} and~\ref{sec:evaluation} respectively, and explore possible research directions in Section~\ref{sec:future}.
+In the remainder of this work, we discuss the current uses of foundation models for decision-making tasks in Section~\ref{sec:foundation_models}, define and provide examples of hallucinations in Section~\ref{sec:hallucinations}, identify current detection methods in Section~\ref{sec:detection}, present guidelines in Section~\ref{sec:guidelines}, and explore research directions in Section~\ref{sec:future}.